sezezulka/sezezulka.github.io/_posts/2020-07-02-medico_readings.md

 33. Ryckman, T. (2021).
 Metaphysics Avoidance: Mark Wilson and Ernst Cassirer.
 Philosophy and Phenomenological Research, 103(2), 466-472.
 34. Marcus, R. (2015).
 The Eleatic and the indispensabilist.
 THEORIA.
 Revista de Teoría, Historia y Fundamentos de la Ciencia, 30(3), 415-429.
 35. Reinhardt, L. (2015).
 Good and bad arithmetical manners.
 Analysis, 75(1), 26-28.
+36. Nietzsche, F. (2017).
+Nietzsche: On the Genealogy of Morality and Other Writings.
+Essay 3 (3rd ed., Cambridge Texts in the History of Political Thought) (K. Ansell-Pearson, Ed.; C. Diethe, Trans.).
+Cambridge: Cambridge University Press.
+37. Foucault, M. (1971).
+Orders of discourse.
+Social Science Information, 10(2), 7–30